 If the Committee conducts an investigation, you may be asked to provide a statement or additional information to an investigator.
 The Respondent must also cooperate with an investigation and must follow any order that the Committee makes.

 If a hearing is held by the Disciplinary Panel, you and other witnesses may be required to testify.
 The Disciplinary Panel will hear evidence and will make a decision about whether the Respondent is guilty of conduct deserving of sanction.
 If so, the Disciplinary Panel will also let you know the outcome.

-NLPB can only accept allegations that are about actions of a registrant that may be conduct deserving of sanction.
-The types of actions that may be conduct deserving of sanction are outlined in the laws, bylaws, and standards that apply to registrants.
+NLPB can only accept allegations that are about the actions of a registrant that may be considered conduct deserving of sanction.
+The types of actions that may be considered conduct deserving of sanction are outlined in the laws, bylaws, and standards that apply to registrants.
 The Complaints and Quality Assurance Coordinator will be able to tell you if your allegation is one that cannot be accepted.

 - How long does the Complaints and Discipline process take?